Dynamic random graphs with vertex removal: The maximum degree: proof of Theorem

 \section{The maximum degree: proof of Theorem~\ref{thrm:max intro}}

-In this section we study the maximum in-degree, out-degree and degree (that is, in-degree plus out-degree) of the graph $\vv{G}_n$, as stated in Theorem~\ref{thrm:max intro}.
-Due to the deletion of vertices, the evolution of vertex degrees is quite different from the case $p=1$ with no vertex deletion, as discussed after Theorem~\ref{thrm:max intro}.
+In this section, we study the maximum in-degree, out-degree and degree (that is, in-degree plus out-degree) of the graph $\vv{G}_n$, as stated in Theorem~\ref{thrm:max intro}.
+We remark that the evolution of the vertex degrees is severely influenced by our vertex deletion mechanism, as discussed after Theorem~\ref{thrm:max intro}.